 Assuming you are designing something that is right (useful and harmless), a designer will then concentrate on designing it right.
 This is where design factors like energy and materials efficiency come in.
 Other factors that make something more sustainable are durability, recyclability and source of materials.
-However, if you are not doing the right thing and simply designing things to be less bad, they are still going to be bad, and that’s unsustainable.

 Design for Sustainability is a whole system approach that considers the overall impacts of designs.
 It is a multi-disciplinary and inter-disciplinary approach that can be applied in all fields including:

 - engineering and clean-technology;

 Design for sustainability will incorporate the following key principles: